gchaware/opa-ms-example/README.md

 7. Open a browser and past the URL above to navigate to the application.

+8. Select a role from the dropdown on the page to start experimenting.
+If you don't select a role, the required `Authorization` header will not be set causing intended failures.

 8. At first, you will not see any offers listed, and if you try  `Create Offer`, the operation will fail.
-This is because the authorisation is not set yet.
+This is because the authorization is not set yet.

-9. To add the authorisation, first set the SERVICE_URL using ```export SERVICE_URL=`minikube service ui --url` ``` And then, update the policy using
+9. To add the authorization, first set the SERVICE_URL using ```export SERVICE_URL=`minikube service ui --url` ``` And then, update the policy using

 ```